rapyuta-robotics/rapyuta-io-docs/hugo/content/core-concepts/organisation.md

 weight: 110
 ---
-An organization is an enterprise customer or a small business team or an individual developer like you who is interested and willing to use rapyuta.io for building efficient robotics applications.
+An organization is an enterprise customer or a small business team or an individual developer like you who signs up for rapyuta.io and subscribes to its tools and services for building efficient robotics applications.

-Every organization has an _admin_, that is, the very first user that registers and signs into rapyuta.io.
-Since the _admin_ is the first person to sign into rapyuta.io, they must provide details of their organization such as its name, official website, location etc. rapyuta.io grants the admin the highest privilege than any user can have.
-For example, the _admin_ can invite users to explore rapyuta.io, remove certain users from rapyuta.io, can view and access the billing panel.
+Each organization has an _admin_, that is, the very first user that registers and signs into rapyuta.io.
+The *admin* is responsible for on-boarding the organization onto rapyuta.io and providing necessary details (e.g. organization name, website) to complete the registration process. rapyuta.io grants highest privilege to the admin than any user can have, and is responsible for managing users (invite/remove) and billing.

 The organization panel displays information relevant to an organization and a list of *Activated* users.
 ![Organization panel](/images/getting-started/organization/org-panel.png?classes=border,shadow&width=50pc)
+{{% notice note %}}
+Your billing account is tied to your organization.
+{{% /notice %}}

 {{% notice info %}}
 Learn how to [register as a new user](/getting-started/register-new-user/) on rapyuta.io
 {{% /notice %}}